justinmahar/netlify-domain-redirector/README.md

 1. `meta refresh`: The oldest trick in the book still works.
 The app uses a `<meta>` refresh tag to redirect the browser.
 [More info here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#refresh)
 2. `window.open`: The app will use window.open with a target of `_self` immediately after rendering has completed.
 [More info here.](https://developer.mozilla.org/en-US/docs/Web/API/Window/open)
+3. Coming soon - Server-side Netlify Redirect

-If, after 3 seconds, neither of these work, a simple page is displayed with a link to redirect.
+If, after 3 seconds, none of these work, a simple page is displayed with a link to redirect.
 In most cases, this page will never be seen.

 ## Options